SAP-samples/cloud-cf-espm/README.md

 #### 2. Create Service

-Depending on the requirement, create a service instance for either of the database (HANA or PostgreSQL).
+Depending on the requirement, create a service instance for either of the database (HANA).

 ```
 cf create-service hana schema espm-hana (HANA)
-or
-cf create-service postgresql v9.4-dev espm-postgres (PostgreSQL)
 ```

 Create service instance for the XSUAA